<listener>

 </context-param>

+The log4jRefreshInterval parameter is the key.
+Without that, the log4j configuration won't reload.
+While this solution is documented separately elsewhere, I wanted to call attention to this tweak because it really deserves wider knowledge.
 There are, of course, other possible approaches such as writing your own custom JMX MBean, a custom servlet or using JRebel.
 These have their own advantages and disadvantages, but I feel the Spring Log4jConfigListener approach is the easiest and most straighforward for a developer.